A Solution Concept for Convex Vector Optimization Problems based on a User-defined Region of Interest: Decision-Making Procedure

 \section{Decision-Making Procedure}

 We now aim to clarify how the preceding results, specifically the error bound derived in Theorem \ref{absch}, can be applied in practice.
 We consider a decision-maker who seeks a general overview of the upper image of a given (VCP) and is particularly interested in its behaviour around a specific point $p \in \mathbb{R}^m$.
-The first step of the procedure will be to define the RoI which is given as a Euclidean ball $B_r(p)$ with a user-specified radius $r$.
-The procedure unfolds as follows: After selecting an initial reference point $p$, the decision-maker is presented with the graph of the error term derived in Theorem \ref{absch}.
-The graph can be evaluated for different, selected values of $\delta$ (see Figure \ref{deltasDM}).